yodertv/Reminders/doc/readme.txt

 // Work in this release (2.4)
 - Tested localnet build and run on kitchen-mac.
 Tested iPad, iTouch, IE 9 on windows, Chrome on windows, Chrome on Nook.
-- Enhanced server to start based on nodeURL for port
+- Enhanced server to start based on nodeURL for port.
+No longer takes port argument.
+- Server creates hundreds of connections.
+Looking into it.
+Made a global array.
+Working.
+- Todo: add new collects as required.
+-

 // Known bugs next Bug#19